-Interest income for the three months ended March 31, 2011 increased by \$12,000 as compared to the same period in the prior year primarily due to a higher annualized yield on our investment account and a higher investment balance during the period.
+Interest income for the three months ended June 30, 2011 decreased \$1,000 from the same period in the prior year.
+Interest income for the six months ended June 30, 2011 increased by \$11,000 as compared to the same period in the prior year primarily due to a higher annualized yield on our investment account and a higher investment balance during the period.

-Interest expense for the three months ended March 31, 2011 increased by \$1.6 million as compared to the same period in the prior year primarily due to the additional interest expense associated with our issuance of 5.75% Senior Convertible Notes in August 2010.
+Interest expense for the three and six months ended June 30, 2011 increased by \$1.6 million and \$3.2 million, respectively, as compared to the same periods in the prior year primarily due to the additional interest expense associated with our issuance of 5.75% Senior Convertible Notes in August 2010.
 (See Note 13 - Senior convertible notes, of the Notes to the accompanying financial statements).